- Our Community

 - Find a lawn alternative.
 City code does not mandate turf grass.
 In reality, all sorts of alternatives to traditional turf lawns are available, including clover, sedum, and native grasses.
 The Maryland Extension Service has more information on native groundcovers.

 Car Washing & Maintenance

 In many areas, washing your car sends large volumes of pollutants (soapy water, oil, road dirt, heavy metals) into local waterways without treatment.
 Here are some tips for washing your car at home while minimizing the pollution car washing can generate.

 - The ideal choice for car washing is to use a commercial car wash.
 Federal laws require that these facilities send the dirty wash water to the local wastewater treatment plant...and many will collect, clean and reuse the water on-site.
 An added benefit - commercial car washes can use up to 50% less water than the do-it-yourself car washers.

 - If you want to wash your car, do it on your lawn.
 There is a regulation in the City that car tires must be on paved surfaces, but moving the car onto the grass temporarily for washing or maintenance is allowed, provided it is immediately moved back to the road, driveway or parking lot.

 - DIY-washers should also choose their soap very carefully, even when washing on grass.
 Choose a biodegradable soap that is made for washing cars (not dish soap!), and be sure the soap is phosphate-free.

 - At-home maintenance should be performed in a garage or on a grassy surface when possible so any spills or leaks can be contained.
-If changing the oil, it should be taken to the City's Public Works Department to be recycled (16500 Annapolis Rd).
+If you change your own oil, please make sure to take the used oil to the City's Public Works Department to be recycled (16500 Annapolis Road).